StabilityNexus/BenefactionPlatform-Ergo/README.md

 - **Developer address**: The address to which it will be sent, specified by its proposition bytes.

 ## Processes
-The Benefaction Platform supports six main processes:
+The Bene: Fundraising Platform supports six main processes:

 1. **Box Creation**:
    - Allows anyone to create a box with the specified script and parameters.